rydmike/theme_demo/README.md

 /// A listener that listens to changes in the [keyValueDbProvider].
 ///
 /// When the [keyValueDbProvider] state changes, we initialize the
-/// new provided DB and read all its DB values and updates UI settings
+/// new provided DB and read all its DB values and update UI settings
 /// controls to the values from the new [KeyValueDb] implementation. class KeyValueDbListener {
   // Pass a Ref argument to the constructor